Turnout

 • Contact information for your healthcare providers, which will assist the SSA in obtaining any missing records.

-2. Functional Limitations Documentation: It’s important to prepare a thorough description of how RA impacts your daily life and work capabilities.
+2. Personal Statement: It’s important to prepare a thorough description of how RA impacts your daily life and work capabilities.
 Consider including:

 • Specific tasks you find challenging